 If you’re expecting, you’ve definitely started thinking about all the baby essentials you’ll need in the upcoming weeks and months.
 Some things are obvious – clothing, a crib, diapers – but others are easier to overlook.
 And it’s not always easy to tell the nice-to-haves from the essentials.
 Below is my ultimate cheat-sheet of everything you need for those first few weeks.
 It includes everything I needed to survive.
-Of course, every baby is different, but these are items that worked best for my family.
+Of course, every baby is different, and this not a sponsored post, these are just items that worked best for my family.
 Hopefully they will work for yours too.

 – STROLLER & INFANT CAR SEAT